MinecraftForge/Documentation/docs/models/advanced/ibakedmodel.md

 ### <s>`getItemCameraTransforms`</s>

 Deprecated in favor of implementing `handlePerspective`.
-The default implementation is fine if `handlePerspective` is implmented.
+The default implementation is fine if `handlePerspective` is implemented.
 See [Perspective][].

 ### `handlePerspective`